Kyu Sakamoto: Debut album and international success (1961–1964)

-Sakamoto's solo career was inaugurated with the love song "Ue o Muite Arukō" written by Rokusuke Ei and Hachidai Nakamura.
+Sakamoto's solo career was inaugurated with the song "Ue o Muite Arukō" written by Rokusuke Ei and Hachidai Nakamura.
 The song was first heard on the NHK entertainment program Yume de Aimashō on 16 August 1961.
-It became a smash hit and was released on red vinyl on October 15.
+It became a smash hit and was released on red vinyl on 15 October.
 It remained the highest selling record until January 1962, three months after its release.

 His international breakthrough came in 1963 during a visit to Japan by Louis Benjamin, an executive of British record company Pye Records.
 Hearing the song several times, Benjamin decided to bring it back to England.
 Due to concerns that the title would be too hard for English-speakers to pronounce or remember, the song was renamed "Sukiyaki", after the Japanese cooked beef dish familiar to the English.
 The new title was intended to sound both catchy and distinctive in Japanese, but other than the language, it had no actual connection to the song.

 Initially, Pye Records released an instrumental version of the song recorded by Kenny Ball and His Jazzmen.
-After that became a hit in England, His Master's Voice (HMV) released the original, which also sold well, reaching sixth place in HMV's most sold records.
+After that became a hit in England, His Master's Voice released the original, which also sold well, reaching sixth place in the label's most sold records.
 In 1963, Capitol Records released the song in the US with the alternate title, eventually selling over one million copies, and remaining number one on the Billboard Hot 100 number one single for three weeks in June 1963.

 After the international success of "Ue o Muite Arukō", Sakamoto went on a world tour that lasted from summer of 1963 to the beginning of 1964.
 Among the countries he visited were the United States (including Hawaii), Germany, and Sweden.
 During his time in the U.S., he was invited to appear in several television shows.
 On 13 August 1963, he landed at Los Angeles International Airport and that evening, was a guest of television program The Steve Allen Show.
 Sakamoto was also expected to appear on The Ed Sullivan Show, but his appearance was canceled owing to a scheduling conflict with the production of his upcoming movie, Kyu-chan Katana o Nuite.

 Sakamoto had only one other song reach the U.S. charts, "China Nights (Shina no Yoru)" (Capitol 5016), which peaked at number 58 in 1963.
 His only American album, Sukiyaki and Other Japanese Hits (Capitol 10349), peaked at number 14 on the Billboard Pop Albums chart (now known as the Billboard 200) in 1963 and remained on the Pop Albums chart for 17 weeks.

 He received his sole foreign Gold Record of the Recording Industry Association of America (RIAA) by Capitol Records on 15 May 1964 in Hotel Okura, Tokyo.